tarantool/cartridge/rst/topics/failover.rst

 The time before failover will try to return the leader is configured by ``autoreturn_delay`` option in a failover configuration.

+Stateful failover automatically checks if there is a registered cluster in a state provider.
+Check is performed on a first stateful failover configuration and every time when cluster is restarted.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Case: external provider outage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^